All Episodes

 You got it.

-And if you've got at least half that many working under the table, which I would think is a really low estimate, you've got over fifteen million, and you add to that their spouses and children.
+And if you've got at least half that many working under the table, which I would think is a really low estimate, you've got over 15 million, and you add to that their spouses and children.

-There's well over twenty million.
+There's well over 20 million.

 There you go.